Skip to main content

 Lodgement of financial reports

-What companies must lodge financial reports?
+What entities must lodge financial reports?

-Generally, companies must lodge reports where:
+Generally, entities must lodge reports where:

 • there are substantial sums of money involved

-• the company exists for charitable purposes only and is not intended to make a profit.
+• the entity exists for charitable purposes only and is not intended to make a profit.
 See charities registered with the ACNC if your company is a charity registered with the Australian Charities and Not-for-Profits Commission.

 Section 292 of the Corporations Act 2001 (Corporations Act) requires the following entities to prepare financial reports: